rmetzler/bliki/wiki/git/scratch.md

     fakegit$ mkdir .git

-They have a "symbolic ref" (which are text files, see [`man git-symbolic-ref`](http://jk.gs/git-symbolic-ref.html)) named `HEAD`, pointing to the currently checked-out branch.
+They have a “symbolic ref” (which are text files, see [`man git-symbolic-ref`](http://jk.gs/git-symbolic-ref.html)) named `HEAD`, pointing to the currently checked-out branch.
 Let's use `master`.
 Branches are refs under `refs/heads` (see [`man git-branch`](http://jk.gs/git-branch.html)):